Fact-checked by the CapitalLendingNews editorial team

 Application Timing Matters

-Key Takeaway: Revolving credit draws can suppress your FICO score by 20–40 points through higher utilization, while installment loans improve credit mix — making fintech installment loans the better choice if a major loan application is within 12 months, per myFICO’s scoring breakdown.
+Key Takeaway: Revolving credit draws can suppress your FICO score by 20–40 points through higher utilization, while installment loans improve credit mix, making fintech installment loans the better choice if a major loan application is within 12 months, per myFICO’s scoring breakdown.

 Which Is Smarter: A Decision Framework for Homeowners?

 The smarter choice depends on three variables: project scope clarity, your credit profile, and how long you expect to carry a balance.
-In most defined repair scenarios, fintech installment loans win on cost and credit impact.
+In most defined repair scenarios, installment loans win on both cost and credit impact.

 Choose a fintech installment loan when: